jafaryor/knowledge-base/Management/leadership.md

     When you give the group the bigger picture, you first demonstrate trust and you also harness their intelligence and talent to solve the problem.

-3. Express your fith in the team
+3. Express your faith in the team

     By allowing them to generate their own solutions to the problem.